-Saudi crown prince approved 2018 killing of journalist Jamal Khashoggi, U.S. intelligence report concludes
+Saudi crown prince approved operation that led to death of journalist Jamal Khashoggi, U.S. intelligence report concludes

 While bipartisan majorities voted to stop weapons sales to Saudi Arabia, they were unable to muster the votes necessary to override Trump’s veto.
 When further sales were up for approval by lawmakers, the administration bypassed Congress altogether and declared a national security emergency required delivery.

-Last year, on the second anniversary of Khashoggi’s murder, Biden said that, as president, he would “reassess our relationship with the Kingdom, end U.S. support for Saudi Arabia’s war in Yemen, and make sure America does not check its values at the door to sell arms or buy oil.”
+Last year, on the second anniversary of Khashoggi’s murder, Biden said in a statement that, as president, he would “reassess our relationship with the Kingdom, end U.S. support for Saudi Arabia’s war in Yemen, and make sure America does not check its values at the door to sell arms or buy oil.”

 “Jamal’s death will not be in vain,” Biden said.

-Asked during her confirmation hearing whether she would release the ODNI report, Biden’s National Intelligence Director Avril Haines said yes and confirmed she would “follow the law.”
+Asked during her confirmation hearing whether she would release the ODNI report, Avril Haines, now Biden’s national intelligence director, said yes and confirmed she would “follow the law.”

 Kareem Fahim in Istanbul contributed to this report.